miruml/docs/api/models/client/docs/ContainerRepository.md

 ### NewContainerRepository

-`func NewContainerRepository(object string, id string, registryUrl string, name string, uri string, type_ ContainerRepositoryType, ) *ContainerRepository`
+`func NewContainerRepository(object string, id string, registryUrl string, accountLogin string, name string, uri string, type_ ContainerRepositoryType, ) *ContainerRepository`

 NewContainerRepository instantiates a new ContainerRepository object This constructor will assign default values to properties that have it defined,